Aleksandar Cvetković (basketball): 2011 Under-19 World Cup

-On 30 June 2011 in the first match of the group stage against China, Cvetković was the most efficient player of his team with 20 scored points, 3 rebounds and 6 assists in the victory of his team's 73–78.
-A day later against United States, he also was the most effective player in this match with 20 scored points, 4 rebounds and 2 assists.
-On 2 July 2011 against Egypt, Cvetković has played his best game of the tournament, where he scored 24 points with 4 rebounds and 3 assists in the victory of his team's 85–67.
-In the final Serbia was lost to Latvia 67–85 and cvetkovic also played well and score 11 points, 5 rebounds, 1 assist.
-Aleksandar Cvetković has played 9 games in the tournament and only on 2 matches he had single digit points.
-In 9 games played on the tournament, he has averaged was 14.4 points, 3.8 rebounds and 2.7 assists.
+On 30 June 2011, in the first match of the group stage against China, Cvetković was the most efficient player of his team having scored 20 points along with 3 rebounds and 6 assists in the victory of his team's 73–78.
+Consequently a day later against United States, he was the most effective player in the match with 20 scored points, 4 rebounds and 2 assists.
+On 2 July 2011, against Egypt, Cvetković has played his best game of the tournament, where he scored 24 points with 4 rebounds and 3 assists in the victory of his team's 85–67.
+In the final, Serbia lost to Lithuania with a 67–85 score however Cvetkovic performed well, scoring 11 points, 5 rebounds, and 1 assist.
+Aleksandar Cvetković has played 9 games in the tournament and had single digit points in only 2 matches.
+In 9 games played on the tournament, he has averaged 14.4 points, 3.8 rebounds and 2.7 assists.
 After the tournament he was named to the All–Star Five.